Considerations of Doing Business with the DoD

 Regardless of how long it takes the DoD to do their market research and prepare the solicitation, once the request for proposal hits the streets, the Government expects you to drop everything and respond in a tight timeline.

 The solicitation may take several forms, such as a Request for Proposal, Request for White Papers, Request for Project Proposals, or Broad Agency Announcement (BAA).
-The normal minimum period of time for you to prepare and submit your proposal is 30 days, but if they are looking to expand opportunities to include more small businesses, the time may be 45 days.
+The normal minimum time for you to prepare and submit your proposal is 30 days, but if they are looking to expand opportunities to include more small businesses, the time may be 45 days.
 Make sure you don’t miss the deadline or you could be excluded from competing.
-Occasionally a solicitation will be “open”—or ongoing—for an extended period of time, such as an open BAA that you can submit to at any point during a one-year period.
+Occasionally a solicitation will be “open”—or ongoing—for an extended period, such as an open BAA that you can submit to at any point during a one-year period.

 FAR Part 5.203 dictates the response times as follows: